Rohland/barky/README.md

             message: "Response time is too high: {{response_time}}s"
           - expression: error_rate > 1
             message: "Error rate is too high: {{error_rate}}%"
+      - empty: "expected at least one result, got none" # only fires if configured
 ```

 The trigger.**rule** object has the following additional properties that can be set: